comet-ml/scala-example/README.md

 ### Environment variables

-The configuration can be done using the following environment variables which you should set before running the Comet experiment:
+The configuration can be done using the following environment variables that you should set before running the Comet experiment:

-* **COMET_API_KEY** - the Comet API key you got from you cabinet
+* **COMET_API_KEY** - the Comet API key you got from your Comet cabinet
 * **COMET_WORKSPACE_NAME** - the name of workspace where your experiments will be saved at Comet.ml
 * **COMET_PROJECT_NAME** - the name of project within workspace for your experiments

-You can set mentioned environment variables via command when running experiment.
+You can set mentioned environment variables via command line when running experiment.
 We discuss this method later.

 ### Configuration file